P4ST4S/go-load-balancer/README.md

 # High-Performance Go Load Balancer

-A robust, concurrent Load Balancer written in Go, designed to distribute traffic across multiple backend services using the Round-Robin algorithm.
+A robust, concurrent Load Balancer written in Go, designed to distribute traffic across multiple backend services using the Least-Connections algorithm (aware of backend load).
 This project demonstrates advanced Go concepts such as Goroutines, Atomic Operations, Mutexes for thread safety, and System Architecture.

 ## 🏗 Architecture